 We could wax lyrical about the places to eat and drink in Corniglia for much longer than the scope of this post; there really are no bad options.
 All restaurants and bars are owned and run by local families and most have remained within those immediate families for generations.
 No matter whether you’re looking for coffee and a pastry, an early evening apero or a full on four course meal, Corniglia’s bar and restaurant scene will oblige with gusto!
 Here are some places worth looking out for.

 You do have to take a short walk to this place as it is located just outside the village.
 It is definitely worth the effort though.
-The seafood served here is exceptional and the view over neighbouring Manarola from the terrace makes the perfect backdrop.
+The seafood served here is exceptional and the view over the multicoloured houses of Corniglia from the terrace makes the perfect backdrop.

 A true hidden gem, this delightful place with its foliage covered courtyard is the ideal spot for a reprieve from the bustling streets outside.
 Serving excellent seafood and an array of lovely bruschetta, you can also look forward to local craft beers.